cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 ### pioneeer3dx_gripper.wbt

-The "pioneer3dx_gripper.wbt" world file in the same directory as previously, is a simulation example where a gripper is used to move a ball (see the "gripper.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-using-a-gripper).
+The "pioneer3dx_gripper.wbt" world file is a simulation example where a gripper is used to move a ball (see the "gripper.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-using-a-gripper).

 %figure "Pioneer 3-DX world example using a gripper"